Do your diamonds leak light?

 For our customers, the instrument is simply a lens with a hot pink reflector in front of the diamond and a central viewing hole.
-With it you can see just how much of the red/pink light refracts back from the diamond.
+With it, you can see just how much of the red/pink light refracts back from the diamond.

 The blackness of the lens mimics the light obscuration of an observer’s head and body; too much is bad and too little indicates the diamond will have poor scintillation.
 The lens creates the star pattern which indicates the symmetrical quality of the diamond.
 Symmetrical round diamonds are sometimes sold as Hearts and Arrows (H&A) but a H&A’s viewer does not show the leakage which is often present in many H&A’s diamonds.

 The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas except for the small ‘V’ shaped white leakage areas near the edge of the stone.

-The idea behind the Ideal-scope was used to develop the ASET scope which I made under license for the American Gem Society.
+The idea behind the Ideal-scope was used to develop the ASET scope which Garry Holloway made under license for the American Gem Society.
 AGS use the ASET as the basis for their Princess and other ‘fancy shaped’ diamond cut grading system.
-OctoNus developed a software visualization program with Moscow State University incorporated Ideal-scope and ASET views into their DiamCalc software.
+OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-scope and ASET views into their DiamCalc software.
 The diamond cutters we work with use this software in the planning of the cutting of larger Holloway diamonds.